gidonc/zzwebsite/content/home/GTS.md

  # CSS class.
  css_class = ""
 +++
-Zig-Zag GS is our second team.
+Zig-Zag GTS is our second team.